stevebauman/WinPerm/README.md

 ## Description

-WinPerm allows you to view the permissions on
+WinPerm allows you to view the permissions on files and folders on the Windows OS.

 ## Requirements